bahrus/xtal-method/README.md

 </xtal-method>
 ```

-Note the static method call:  Xtal.writeinsertLines.
+Note the static method call:  Xtal.insert.
 This inserts the inner text of the script tags with the id's _root_lit_html, _lit_html, _lit_repeat defined in the header above.

 ## Server-side rendering of initial paint